Nine Things they do not tell you about Risk Management

 • Once you find your blind spot alternate your eye left and right for the disturbing realization that our common sense can actually easily betray us without any warning.

-You can learn more about optical blind spots following the wikipedia link, but for our purposes the exercise aims to suggest that many risks derive from (or get aggravated due to) intentional or unintentional ignorance.
+You can learn more about optical blind spots on Wikipedia, but for our purposes the exercise is really just a tangible illustration of the metaphor that many risks derive from (or get aggravated due to) intentional or unintentional ignorance.

-Ignorance (risks hiding in the risk manager’s blind spot) may reflect either ability or willingness to be informed.
-It may take various forms:
+Ignorance (namely risks hiding in the risk manager’s blind spot) may reflect either the ability or the willingness to be informed.
+Ignorance may take various forms:

-• The more mundane and common class of risks are very amenable to “knowing” - if one only would apply themselves to the task, which in our blind spot analogy would simply mean moving one’s eyes around!
+• Mundane and common classes of risks that are amenable to “knowing” and thus managing - if one would only apply themselves to the task!
+In our blind spot analogy this would mean purposefully moving one’s eyes around rather than staring at the correct spot.

-• We can’t always remove blind spots: One common manifestation of unintentional ignorance is the complaints by risk managers about the lack of low quality of data.
-Various practical reasons (e.g. cost) may prevent fill-in the gaps in the Risk Profile .
+• We can’t always remove our blind spots.
+E.g., one common manifestation of unintentional ignorance is the perennial complaint by risk managers about the lack, or low quality, of Risk Data.
+Various practical reasons (e.g. cost) may prevent filling the information gaps in our Risk Profile .

-• Unknown-unknowns, black swans and other Tail Risk phenomena associated with fundamental Uncertainty are dominating discussions about the limits of risk management.
-Quite frequently this happens after significant and publicly visible risk management failures that prompt introspection and seeking culprits.
+• In the most extreme, unknown-unknowns, black swans and other Tail Risk phenomena associated with fundamental Uncertainty .
+Here we touch the limits of risk management.
+Quite frequently this sort of introspection happens after significant and publicly visible risk management failures, but the objective might be exculpation.

-• Ideological blind spots can hide major sources of risk.
-Environmental sustainability is a prime example of a mental blind spot.
-For centuries our living environment (the biosphere) has been treated by both theoretical (economic) and practical (business) thought as an external “asset” that is simply there for the exploitation by the most entrepreneurial spirit.
+• Finally, ideological blind spots can hide major sources of risk.
+Environmental sustainability is a prime example of such a mental blind spot.
+For centuries our living environment (the Biosphere) has been treated by both theoretical (economic) and practical (business) thought as an external “asset” that is simply there for the exploitation by the most entrepreneurial spirit.
+We are discovering at an accelerated pace that this is not the case.

 Risk mitigation opens up the door to new risks